 Sleep apnea is a very common and potentially serious sleep disorder.
 An estimated 22 million Americans have some form of sleep apnea, according to the American Sleep Apnea Association.
 Common symptoms include snoring loudly or feeling fatigued in the morning.
 Left untreated, sleep apnea can lead to memory loss and serious heart-related health problems.
 If you live in or around Amity, AR, Dr. Chester Clark can determine if you have this serious sleeping disorder.

 Dr. Clark has practiced dentistry since 1977 and is known for both his compassion and expert dental care.
-He is an active member at his church and a strong supporter of the charity Ryanʼs Call Foundation.

 Causes and Symptoms of Sleep Apnea

 During your visit to our Amity dental office, Dr. Clark will ask if you have any of the common symptoms of sleep apnea.
 Many individuals do not realize that they snore loudly at night.
 Your sleeping partner may be of help in determining if you:

 Not every symptom is restricted to when you are asleep, however.
 You may notice other problems, such as: